petebachant/boom/README.md

 ## System Requirements

-We support running boom on UNIX systems: MacOS and any Linux distro.
+BOOM runs on macOS and Linux.
 You'll need:

 - `Docker` and `docker-compose`: used to run the database, cache/task queue, and Kafka;
 - `Rust` (a systems programming language) `>= 1.55.0`;